UnexomWid/ExTree/README.md

 ## Supported operators

-The supported constnats are as follows:
+The supported operators are as follows:

 | Identifier |          Name         |
 |:----------:|:---------------------:|